NiematKhoder/ULFG/README.md

-Created a basix responsive website,
+Created a basic responsive website,
 To see it click [here](https://niematkhoder.github.io/ULFG/)